 Philadelphia is one of the biggest American cities – it is the fifth largest in population size, and for good reason.
-Living in Philadelphia has plenty of perks, whether you’re a history buff coming to the city for its rich history, a student taking advantage of the top-tier universities, or you’re just looking for a fun place to live.
+Living in Philadelphia has plenty of perks, whether you’re a history buff coming to the city for its rich history, a student taking advantage of the top-tier universities, festivals and events or you’re just looking for a fun place to live.

 Philly gets a bad reputation sometimes for its rowdy sports fans, but Philadelphians are incredibly proud of their home.
 Check out the top reasons to live in Philadelphia before you plan your move!